ICB-DCM/cOmicsArt/docs/interface-details/04-sample-correlation.md

 - **Question Marks**: The displayed question marks provide quick and immediate help.
 However, since you are reading this documentation, you found the extensive version.
 Hope it helped!
 - **Clustering Behavior**: Observing the clustering in the heatmap can give insights into the relationships between different samples based on the selected annotation.

+---

+## Further Navigation

+Do you want to...

+- Learn how to upload your data? → Go to [Data Input](01-required-data-input.md)
+- Understand how to select and filter your data? → Go to [Data selection](02-selection.md)
+- Discover the pre-processing options available? → Go to [Pre-processing](03-pre-processing.md)
+- Perform significance analysis on your data? → Go to [Significance Analysis](05-significance-analysis.md)
+- Conduct Principal Component Analysis? → Go to [PCA](06-pca.md)
+- Visualize your data with heatmaps? → Go to [Heatmap](07-heatmap.md)
+- Visualize individual genes? → Go to [Single Gene Visualisations](08-single-gene-visualisations.md)
+- Perform enrichment analysis on your data? → Go to [Enrichment Analysis](09-enrichment-analysis.md)

+---